 The Yamaha Motif is an excelent MIDI keyboard controller and synthesizer.
 It just lacks a real-time auto-accompaniment feature.
 But you can add that with One Man Band.
 There are also a lot of digital piano's that have a complete GM, GS or XG synthesizer on board, but no auto-accompaniment.
 Upgrade them with OMB.

 This will connect the MIDI ports on your music keyboard with a USB port on your PC

 A MIDI cable will connect the round MIDI-IN and MIDI-OUT port of your MIDI keyboard controller to a USB port on your PC.
 Any shop that sells keyboards with MIDI capability should also be able to provide you with a MIDI cable.
 Modern MIDI-to-USB cables like the one shown above will automatically install the MIDI driver when plugged in.
 If you have USB connectors on your MIDI keyboard then you can use a plain USB cable but you must have the proper USB MIDI-driver installed.
 Keyboards with USB should be shipped with a CD-rom containing this driver.
 The MIDI drivers will become visible in OMB in the menu settings/MIDI-IN and MIDI-OUT.

-One Man Band main page.
+Back to the One Man Band main page.